Vesper sparrow: Description

+The vesper sparrow is 14–16 cm in overall length and weighs 19.5–28.3 g.
 Adults have light brown upper-parts and light under-parts, both with darker streaking.
-There are three features that are unique to the Vesper Sparrow.
+There are three features that are unique to the vesper sparrow.
 The first is the presence of a small, white ring surrounding the eyes.
-The second is the flash of white tail feathers that occurs during flight.
+The second is the flash of white tail feathers seen during flight.
 The third is the presence of a chestnut patch on the shoulder.
 However, this is usually not visible to an observer.

-Another notable characteristic is that some Sparrows, especially west of the Cascades, tend to have a more pinkish hue.
+Another notable characteristic is that some vesper sparrows, especially west of the Cascades, tend to have a more pinkish hue.
 They also do not have a bold eyeline found in some sparrows.